Our English writing curriculum is centred around high-quality children’s literature.

 ‘The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.’

-We teach daily grammar and regular spelling and handwriting sessions to ensure that our children have the skills needed to produce coherent pieces of writing and are confident writers.
+We teach grammar (using the Active English approach) and regular spelling and handwriting sessions to ensure that our children have the skills needed to produce coherent pieces of writing and are confident writers.

 Why is it right for the children at Horncastle?

-Through Power of Reading, children are exposed to a wide range on genres.
-Each term a focus book is chosen for the children to respond to in their writing: a poetry book, a picture book, a book that celebrates a different culture from around the world and other high-quality stories with characters that are both mirrors and windows to the world.
+Our town is situated in rural Lincolnshire.
+As a result our community is predominantly White British with less diversity than most places in the UK.
+Through the Power of Reading approach, children are exposed to a wide range of genres.
+Each term, a focus book is chosen for the children to respond to in their writing: a poetry book, a picture book, a book that celebrates a different culture from around the world and other high-quality stories with characters that are both mirrors and windows to the world.

 We focus on non-fiction for the first two weeks of every term.
 Every class focuses on the same non-fiction genre at the same point in the year.
-From Year 1 to 6, we can see a clear progression of skills.
+From Year One to Six, we can see a clear progression of skills.
 We believe it is important for children to revisit the skills they learn when writing a specific genre.